-Everything we do has consequences, and we sometimes suffer as a result of things we assumed or because of ignorance or lack of awareness.
+Everything we do has consequences, and we sometimes suffer because of things we assume or because of ignorance or lack of awareness.
 The only way to ensure condom success is to use it properly.
-Using a condom helps protect us from infections and pregnancy.
+Otherwise, condom use errors will occur.
+Usually, using a condom helps protect you from infections and pregnancy.

 Condoms, like any other product, must be used in a precise way to be effective.
 After all, that is why you are using it in the first place.
-You could get a sexually transmitted infection or become pregnant if you don’t use a condom incorrectly.
+You could get a sexually transmitted infection or become pregnant if you don’t use a condom correctly(condom problems).

 Ladies?
-DON’T just make it a man’s obligation to know how to use a condom.
+Don’t just make it a man’s obligation to know how to use a condom.
 Have this expertise so that if your partner is clueless, you can step in and assist.
 That is for your protection.
-Keep in mind that if something goes wrong, you and your partner will both be affected.
+Keep in mind that if condom issues occur, you and your partner will both be affected.

-Both men and women must be aware of proper condom usage, as failure could result in the condom breaking, leaking, or slipping of the condom.
+Both men and women must be aware of proper condom usage, as failure could result in the condom;

-This post will walk you through the 15 most common condom use errors and how they happen.
+This post will walk you through the 15 most common condom use errors and problems and how they actualy happen.
+Some common condom use errors include;

+Storing a condom in a wallet is among the most common condom use errors and problems that most people are unaware of.
 You must store condoms in a precise manner.
-If you store them improperly, they will shatter or develop microtears that are invisible to the naked eye but can allow viruses and sperm to get through.
+If you store them improperly, they will shatter or develop microtears that are invisible to the naked eye.
+These microtears can allow viruses and sperm to get through, leading to infections or causing unplanned pregnancies.

 Keep condoms away from heat and light, and do not carry them in your wallet because you might sit on them and damage them without realizing it.
 Also, do not store a condom under extremes of heat or cold.
 Condoms are made of a substance that might deteriorate with time.
 To avoid storing it incorrectly, always read the instructions on the packaging.